pingchenchan/cs223-distributed-transaction-processing-system/README.md

 ./start_servers.sh
 ```

+### CONFIG
+- Please check config.json.

+### NOTE
+- Now, transaction_log files will be saved in the log folder.
+- Each server has its own database which is in the database folder.

 ### IDEA
 - Study how to choose the best priority for each hop type.

-### CONFIG
-- Please check config.json.

 ### Question